bhavikbhagwani/groupprojectG30/README.md

 Other commands:
-rules - to see the rules and instructions of the game scores - to see the highscore list from the played games so far exit - exit or quits the game
+rules - to see the rules and instructions of the game scores - to see the highscore list from the played games so far (non-cheated only) exit - exit or quits the game histogram - to see histogram  of dice values of players (non-cheated only)

 ## UNIT TESTING